r57zone/Half-Life-Alyx-novr/README.md

 "O" | Left hand cell (use with right hand trigger) | Moving the right controller "N", "M" | turn left, turn right | Pressing the left and right touch panels of the right controller

 There are also several alternative button bindings in the driver archive.
-There is a profiles key bindings for WASD for spectator mode, for keyboards without Numpad and so on.
+There is a profiles key bindings for WASD for spectator mode (or use a different language layout, without the character "S"), for keyboards without Numpad and so on.

 ## Walkthrough